 That said, even though a no pull dog harness is the safest and easiest way to stop a dog from pulling on a leash – and definitely better than prong, choke or shock collars – remember that leash pulling training cannot be avoided.

-A no-pull dog harness only serve as a temporary solution and simple aid while you're training the dog to stop pulling.
+A no-pull dog harness only serves as a temporary solution and simple aid while you're training the dog to stop pulling.

 If you decide to start training your dog to not pull on the leash, you'll have to get either one of the two tools: dog head collar or dog front clip harness, which is essentially a so-called “no pull dog harness.”